manojv022/OpenShift/README.md

 .
 It works across different cloud providers, providing flexibility and boosting security with features like access control and image scanning

 .
 OpenShift also supports automated testing and deployment for faster software delivery and easily scales applications for changing workloads

+**Use Cases of OpenShift**

+OpenShift is used for various purposes, including:

+- Application Development and Deployment: It enables developers to create and deploy applications quickly and efficiently

+- DevOps and CI/CD: OpenShift streamlines collaboration between development and operations teams, fostering a DevOps culture

+- Multi-Cloud and Hybrid Cloud Environments: OpenShift supports consistent application deployment across different cloud providers and on-premises setups

+- Security and Compliance: It provides enterprise-grade security features to protect development infrastructure at scale

+- OpenShift is a versatile platform that simplifies the deployment and management of containerized applications, enhances collaboration between development and operations teams, and supports multi-cloud environments with robust security features